pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 }
 ```

-It throws these compile errors:
+It throws this compile error:

 ```rust
 error[E0310]: the parameter type `T` may not live long enough